make91/pelican-plugins/latex/Readme.md

         {{ page.latex }}
     {% endif %}

-This plugin also installes the `Tex4htReader` which can read most (La)TeX files and translates them to HTML which is then read by the standard `HTMLReader`
+This plugin also installs the `Tex4htReader` which can read most (La)TeX files and translates them to HTML which is then read by the standard `HTMLReader`

 Usage